yabellini/SitioAcademico/content/blog/2020_compartirmaterialDOI_en/index.md

   - MetaDocencia
 ---

-As detailed in [[1]](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005963) generating educational material requires a significant effort both for its initial development and to keep it updated.
+As detailed in [Ten simple rules for collaborative lesson development [1]](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005963) generating educational material requires a significant effort both for its initial development and to keep it updated.

-Although there is the _reusability paradox_ [[2]](https://opencontent.org/blog/archives/3854) - [[3]](https://opencontent.org/blog/archives/6585) which postulates that a teaching material will be more reusable when it is as generic as possible and more effective when it is personalized for a particular audience in a particular context [[4]](https://third-bit.com/2015/04/22/the-paradox-of-learning-objects.html); sharing our material in a way that other people can _find it, **use it**, improve it, and **cite it**_ is an activity worth the effort.
+Although there is the _reusability paradox_ [[2]](https://opencontent.org/blog/archives/3854) - [[3]](https://opencontent.org/blog/archives/6585) which postulates that a teaching material will be more reusable when it is as generic as possible and more effective when it is personalized for a particular audience in a particular context [[4]](https://third-bit.com/2015/04/22/the-paradox-of-learning-objects/); sharing our material in a way that other people can _find it, **use it**, improve it, and **cite it**_ is an activity worth the effort.

 With the advent of forced virtuality due to COVID-19, many teachers have found it necessary to share their material in a digital format, in addition to having to adapt some part of it.